Sellers-Industry/synthetic-dataset-generator/readme.md

 This project was created to help create a synthetic  dataset for the Aris Defense Weapon Detection System.
 This sythetic dataset creator will take images with no background and place many ontop background images.
 You can use either JPG or PNG for the background images.
 However, the object classes must be PNG, if you want them to be placed properly.
 You also need these images to have no background.
 Using object images with background have not purpose.
 There are a bunch of config options placed in python file, these help config how you want to create each image.

+## Study Results
+The use of synthetic images increases dataset accuracy and results in overall better performance in machine vision response time, acurracy, and distance.
+The results proved to be able 3x as effect compared to a natural dataset, when looking at distance.
+The dataset also produced much lower failure rates, how ever angle detection rating did decrease by a noticble difference.
+This could be fixed by adding a more diverse dataset to the synthetic generator.

+## Description
 The folder structure is simple.
 A `backgrounds` folder which contains the backgrounds that will be used, each of these will only be used onced.
 These background images can only be png.
 There is then an `objects` directory, inside this directory you will place another folder with PNG images it in.
 For examples, lets say we want to add a laptop class, create a folder `objects/laptop`, there is then a `objects/laptop/annotations` folder which you place the annotations in and an `objects/laptop/images` where laptop images (PNG) in that folder.
 You can use [ Make Sense AI ](makesense.ai) to create the annoations.
 All final images are exported as PNG to ensure support of Tensorflow.

 The output model in the Tensorflow format, with an `output/images` which contains all the images created and will have a `output/annotations` folder with all the xml annotations.